yaya2devops/bachelor-guide/docs/ISTIC_Materials.md

 <b>Read Before Continuing</b>
 </summary>

 We are delighted to be able to provide  students with an ever-growing archive of materials that can help them in their studies.

-By expanding the range of resources available, we hope to give students more choice and autonomy when it comes to deciding which materials best fit their course curriculum.
+We hope and inspire to empower and give students like yourself more choice and autonomy when it comes to deciding which materials best fit their course curriculum.
 <br>

 **Contribute your material in order to increase the overall value**. <br>